What Causes Yellow Teeth (And How to Fix Them)

 3) Tobacco Use

-Smoking and chewing tobacco are leading causes of yellow teeth.
-The nicotine and tar in tobacco stain enamel and lead to long-term discoloration.
+Smoking and chewing tobacco are among the top yellow teeth causes.
+Nicotine and tar deeply stain enamel and lead to long-term discoloration.

 4) Aging